syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Selections/How-to-Synchronize-the-Selection-of-Multiple-Grids.md

 ---
 layout: post
-title: Selection in GridControl
+title: Synchronize the Selection in Windows Forms GridControl | Syncfusion
-description: how to synchronize the selection of multiple grids
+description: How to synchronize the selection of multiple grids in Syncfusion Windows Forms Grid Control, and more.
 platform: windowsforms
 control: Grid
 documentation: ug